WOAY-TV: History

 The first television station in southern West Virginia, WOAY-TV, began operations on December 14, 1954, on channel 4.
-The station was founded by local businessman Robert R. Thomas Jr., and operated as a sister station to WOAY radio (860 AM and 94.1 FM, now WAXS).
+The station was founded by local businessman Robert R. Thomas Jr., and operated as a sister station to WOAY (860 AM) and WOAY-FM 94.1.
 The station began as a primary ABC affiliate, but in its early years maintained a secondary relationship with the DuMont Television Network, which it lost when DuMont shut down in 1956.
 In 1959, it switched its primary affiliation to CBS, retaining a secondary affiliation with ABC.

 Channel 4 became a full ABC affiliate on February 19, 1967, opting to affiliate with what then-station manager Robert Brown referred to as "the nation's fastest-growing network," and dropped most of its remaining CBS programs.
 WOAY-TV initially continued to air the CBS Evening News for some time afterward, mainly because the full CBS affiliate nearest to the area, WCHS-TV (channel 8) in Charleston, did not carry it (WOAY dropped it by 1968 when WCHS began clearing it).
 Another CBS series, Captain Kangaroo, was also retained, presumably until ABC launched AM America (the predecessor of Good Morning America) in 1975.

 In previous decades, the station was known throughout the area for a very theatrical professional wrestling show that it produced with local talent in an arena adjacent to its studios.
 However, this ended on September 30, 1977, when WOAY's main studio, control room, offices, and transmitter building were destroyed in a fire.
 The stations' facilities were rebuilt in the former wrestling arena, where WOAY-TV remains today.
 Channel 4 returned to the air within two weeks after the fire, first with ABC programs, and local productions resumed soon thereafter.